 Learn more about ways to get involved in breast cancer research.

-Though most clinical trials study treatments, some focus on other areas of breast cancer, such as prevention and screening.
+Some clinical trials focus on non-treatment areas of breast cancer, such as prevention and screening.

 These studies often look for people who have never had breast cancer to take part in the study.

-If you are newly diagnosed with breast cancer, consider joining a clinical trial before starting treatment.
+If you're newly diagnosed with breast cancer, consider joining a clinical trial before starting treatment.